Combat787/no-autopilot-mod/README.md

 1. Install BepInEx.
 2. (Recommended) Install BepInEx Configuration Manager.
-3. Download  `noautopilotmod.zip` and extract the `noautopilotmod` folder.
+3. Download  `NOAutopilotMod.zip` and extract the dll.
-4. Place the `noautopilotmod` folder into your `BepInEx/plugins/` folder.
+4. Place the dll into your `BepInEx/plugins/` folder.
 5. Run the game once to generate the config file.

 ## Building from source